callous4567/UoE-Projects/master-streams/readme.md

 - Evaluating potentials with Numba as used in the thesis
 - Minimum Entropy Method implementation in 3D with quasi-MCMC, Grid Search, and Monte Carlo grid search
-- Numerical 3D probability density function generation for arrays, including Gauss kernel smoothing functionality
+- Numerical 3D probability density function generation for arrays via rectangular binning, including Gauss kernel smoothing functionality
 - Least-squares-powered orbit fitting, making use of [galpy](https://github.com/jobovy/galpy) for orbit generation
 - An overabundance of graphing tools, including for the replication of plots from [Sarah Sofie's thesis](https://fse.studenttheses.ub.rug.nl/24089/) for examining a comparison against the canonical integrals of motion
 - The most recent rendition of hdfutils, my class that allows easy use of [h5py](https://www.h5py.org/)